Ada-Developers-Academy/independent-ai-topics/working-w-copilot/setting-up-copilot.md

 3. Click “Enable Copilot”.
 A message will appear that we have access to Copilot for free, along with a new button “Continue to get access to Github Copilot” that we should click.

 4. We will be taken to a preferences screen where we can choose some options about how Copilot will use public code and snippets it generates.
+Leaving the options on can help improve the overall quality of Copilot, but turning them off won't impact your ability to get recommendations.
    - Choose what you are most comfortable with, these choices can be updated at any time by navigating to "Settings" > "Copilot".

 ## Setting up Copilot in VS Code